 All P-TECH pathways also teach general skills that enable students to adapt to an ever-changing work environment.

-There are three industry partners involved in developing and implementing the P-TECH program on the Central Coast: Mars Food Australia, Sanitarium Health & Wellbeing and IBM Australia.
+There are two industry partners involved in developing and implementing the P-TECH program on the Central Coast: Mars Food Australia and Sanitarium Health & Wellbeing.

 University of Newcastle is the tertiary education partner involved in supporting pathways to post-school qualifications.